jqwik-team/jqwik/BACKLOG.md

 - Reimplement String generation based on Unicode codepoints, not on characters

-- Provide arbitraries for classes with single constructor with parameters that can be provided
-  - Group properties, e.g. @Property for classes and individual methods with preconditions

 - Check arbitrary providers for numbers that @Range annotations fit, e.g.
   `@IntRange @ForAll long aNumber` should result in a warning